Manishkip/Manishkip/README.md

 Hi I am Manish Kumar Sahu currently a 3rd year Computer Science undergrad from Lingayas Vidyapeeth, Faridabad, haryana.
-I am interested in competitive proramming and learning through coding websites.
+I am interested in competitive proramming and working on projects.
 I have earned a 4 star on hackerrank in problem solving.
 I am currently focusing n enhancing my problem solving skills and learning Data Structures and Algorithms for improving my approches to logic building and solving.
 I am looking for internships and training programs and also for collab projects.
 You can reach me on my email Id : nvsmanish@gmail.com